Recognized as one of Montreal's Top Employers (2017)

-- Richter LLP offers a number of financial rewards, including signing bonuses for some employees, year-end bonuses for all and generous referral bonuses for employees who successfully recruit a new candidate to the firm (to $5,000)
+- Richter LLP offers a number of financial rewards including signing bonuses for some employees, year-end bonuses for all and generous referral bonuses as an incentive for employees to recruit candidates from their personal network (to $5,000)

 Recognized as one of Canada's Top Small & Medium Employers (2016)